 - Avoidance of mosquito-prone areas at dusk and dawn

-- Fitting of fly screens on windows and doors of housing
+- Fitting of fly screens on windows and doors of houses

-- Reduction of breeding areas (stagnant water) of mosquitoes near residential areas
+- Reduction of breeding areas (stagnant water) for mosquitoes near residential areas

 These methods can help to reduce the number of mosquitos in the area and the risk of being bitten by an infected mosquito.